Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 The tribute is usually read by a close family member, friend or the minister.
 Of course, reading out a tribute might make you feel emotional.
 For this reason, you can ask someone else to read it on your behalf.
 Or, you may like to ask another family member or friend to be on hand to step in if needed.

 We hope this guide has helped you to better understand the process of writing a funeral tribute for a loved one.
 Remember to take your time, keep it conversational and embrace the wonderful memories you shared together.
+Contact us at Memorials of Distinction to find the perfect headstone for your loved one.

 Recent Guides